Corporal punishment: what it is and why it’s harmful to children

 - Acknowledge the feelings behind your child’s behaviour.
 For example, ‘I know you’re upset because Taito took your truck.
 But that doesn’t mean you can hit him’.

-- Use consequences like time out or quiet time or loss of privilege to help your child learn to avoid behaviour that isn’t OK.
+- Use consequences like time out or quiet time or loss of privilege to help your child avoid behaviour that isn’t OK.
 Note that consequences aren’t recommended for children under 3 years, and loss of privilege isn’t recommended for children under 6 years.

-Always start afresh after you have handled challenging behaviour.
+Always start afresh after you’ve handled challenging behaviour.
 Avoid reminding your child what they did wrong.
 Instead, try to watch for times when your child tries their best – for example, when your child remembers to wait their turn or unloads the dishwasher without being reminded.
 Then give your child praise and positive attention like smiles, hugs or time playing a game together.

 Managing your own emotions when children behave in challenging ways